 Do You Qualify for Towing and Emergency Roadside Cover in Kenya?

-All EducationMarch 28, 2026
+All EducationJune 20, 2026

-It's 7pm on a Friday evening.
-You're driving along Mombasa Road, heading home after a long week at work, when suddenly your car starts making a strange grinding noise.
+It's 7 PM on a Friday evening.
+You're driving home along Thika Road after a long week, and suddenly your car starts making a strange noise.
 Within minutes, you're pulled over on the shoulder, hazard lights flashing, watching traffic zoom past.
-Your engine won't start.
-You're stuck.
+Your first thought: How much is a tow truck going to cost me?

 What Is Towing and Emergency Roadside Cover?